Can You Use a Tennis Racket for Padel 2025?

 Can You Modify a Tennis Racket for Padel?

 Some players might wonder if modifying a tennis racket could make it more suitable for padel.
-While certain adjustments can be made, a tennis racket will never fully match the performance of a real padel racket.
+While specific adjustments can be made, a tennis racket will never fully match the performance of a real padel racket.
 The structural differences between the two sports make conversion ineffective and impractical.

 1. Reducing String Tension